abimael92/Funny-Rolls/README.md

 ## Project

-This project was initialised using [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) and added an addition configuration of eslint, prettier, editorconfig and finaly husky for precommit scripts.
+The project was initialized using [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) and added additional configuration for eslint, prettier, editorconfig and finally husky for pre-commit scripts.

 ## You will need